pondrejk/dizzer/chap3-vis_challenges-density.md

 How is the cartographic design influenced by the rendering technology applied?
 What technology (or combination of technologies) is suitable for cartographic visualization of dynamic data sets?
 In this section we'll describe the tree main technologies the current web development toolbox provides for showing interactive graphic information.
 We will mostly focus on WebGL with brief description of how it uses the GPU rendering pipeline.
 Then we will describe how these technologies are employed in web mapping libraries.
 In that matter, we will look closer at the vector tiles specification in comparison with its predecessor raster tiles.
 Then we will attempt to summarize what the combination of vector tiles and direct WedGL offers mean for cartographic visualisation of big data.

-# SVG vs. Canvas vs. WebGL

-TODO - table of parameters (cartographic standpoint)

 ## SVG

 SVG is a well known and much loved format for displaying two dimensional vector graphics on the web.
 Since the start of development in 1999 it has become an often used alternative to bitmaps with wide browser support.
 Unlike the remaining two technologies, SVG is a vector format, which brigs scalability (the acronym stands for Scalable Vector Graphics after all), constant graphic quality across devices, and smaller storage size.
 The straightforward XML syntax allows for easy integration with JavaScript and CSS, svg files can be easily autogenerated, searched, compressed or indexed by web crawlers.
 Elements of an SVG graphic exist in the site's DOM which allows for attaching  JavaScript event handlers to sub components of a graphic.
 This feature makes SVG a good choice for  implementing interactive graphics -- it powers popular web charting library D3.js, also it is a default technology for data overlays in web mapping library Leaflet.

-On the flip side, SVG graphics being a part of the DOM quickly becomes a bottleneck when working with large dynamic data sets or when animation is required. @eberhardt2020rendering reports that SVG charts can typically handle around 1,000 datapoints, @baur2015weighing mentions a maximum limit of 10,000 static elements and 1,000 animated elements^[For a simple benchmarking site to do your own experiments (with caution not to crash your browser), visit <http://dominikus.github.io/stars/>].
+On the flip side, SVG graphics being a part of the DOM quickly becomes a bottleneck when working with large dynamic data sets or when animation is required. @eberhardt2020rendering reports that SVG charts can typically handle around 1,000 datapoints, @baur2015weighing mentions a maximum limit of 10,000 static elements and 1,000 animated elements^[For a simple benchmarking site to do your own experiments (with caution not to crash your browser) visit <http://dominikus.github.io/stars/>].
-There are several ways one can animate SVG graphics, CSS, a handful of JavaScript libraries or the native SMIL animation specification^[See <https://css-tricks.com/weighing-svg-animation-techniques-benchmarks/> for performance comparison].
+There are several ways one can animate SVG graphics, CSS, a handful of JavaScript libraries or the native SMIL animation specification^[See <https://css-tricks.com/weighing-svg-animation-techniques-benchmarks/> for performance comparison], However it is clear that SVG performance decreases quickly with growing number of items to display which disqualifies it for visualizing live data streams where we don't know the load beforehand.

-cons:
+cons: (TODO include?)
 - retained mode graphics model https://en.wikipedia.org/wiki/Retained_mode

-## canvas
+## Canvas

+  The Canvas API provides a means for drawing graphics via JavaScript and the HTML <canvas> element.
+Among other things, it can be used for animation, game graphics, data visualization, photo manipulation, and real-time video processing.

 https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API

 pros: